-S1.
+Sl.
 No. Program Outcomes Engineering Knowledge: Apply the knowledge of mathematics, science, PO1 engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
-Problem Analysis: Identify, formulate, review research literature, and analyze PO2 complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences.
-Design/Development of Solutions: Design solutions for complex engineering PO3 problems and design system components or processes that meet the specified 103 needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+Problem Analysis: Identify, formulate, review research literature, and PO2 analyze complex engineering problems reaching substantiated conclusions 102 using first principles of mathematics, natural sciences and engineering sciences.
+Design/Development of Solutions: Design solutions for complex engineering problems and design system components or processes that PO3 meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
 Conduct Investigations of Complex Problems: Use research-based PO4 knowledge and research methods including design of experiments, analysis 104 and interpretation of data, and synthesis of the information to provide valid conclusions.
-Modern Tool Usage: Create, select, and apply appropriate techniques, PO5 resources, and modern engineering and IT tools including prediction and 105 modeling to complex engineering activities with an understanding of the limitations.
-The Engineer and Society: Apply reasoning informed by the contextual PO6 knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
-Environment and Sustainability: Understand the impact of the professional PO7 engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
-PO8 Ethics: Apply ethical principles and commit to professional ethics and 100 responsibilities and norms of the engineering practice.
-PO9 Individual and Team Work: Function effectively as an individual, and as a 109 member or leader in diverse teams, and in multidisciplinary settings.
+Modern Tool Usage: Create, select, and apply appropriate techniques, PO5 resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
+The Engineer and Society: Apply reasoning informed by the contextual P06 knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
+Environment and Sustainability: Understand the impact of the PO7 professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
+PO8 Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.

-Communication: Communicate effectively on complex engineering activities PO10 with the engineering community and with society at large, such as, being able 1010 to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
-Project Management and Finance: Demonstrate knowledge and PO11 understanding of the engineering and management principles and apply these FOII to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
+PO9 Individual and Team Work: Function effectively as an individual, and as a POS member or leader in diverse teams, and in multidisciplinary settings.
+Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such PO10 as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
+Project Management and Finance: Demonstrate knowledge and PO11 understanding of the engineering and management principles and apply 1011 these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
 Life-long Learning: Recognize the need for, and have the preparation and PO12 ability to engage in independent and lifelong learning in the broadest context of technological change.

-B.E.COMPUTER SCIENCE & ENGINEERING (Artificial Intelligence and Machine Learning) -CONSISTENCY OF PEOS WITH MISSION OF THE DEPARTMENT
+B.E.COMPUTER SCIENCE & ENGINEERING (Artificial Intelligence and Machine Learning) - CONSISTENCY OF PEOS WITH MISSION OF THE DEPARTMENT

-PEO Statements Mission State tatem ents FEO Statements M1 M2 МЗ M4 PEO1: To prepare the graduates with the potential to get employed in the right role and/or become entrepreneurs to contribute to the 2 3 2 3 society.
-PEO2: To provide the graduates with the requisite knowledge to pursue higher education and carry out research in the field of 2 2 3 2 Computer Science.
-PEO3: To equip the graduates with the skills required to stay motivated and adapt to the dynamically changing world so as to 2 3 2 3 remain successful in their career.
-PEO4: To train the graduates to communicate effectively, work collaboratively and exhibit high levels of professionalism and ethical 3 3 2 3 responsibility.
-3-Strong Correlation 2-Moderate Correlation 1-Weak Corre lation
+Mis sion PEO Statements : State ments 3 M1 M2 МЗ M4 PEO1: To prepare the graduates with the potential to get employed in the right role and/or become entrepreneurs to 2 3 2 3 contribute to the society.
+PEO2: To provide the graduates with the requisite knowledge to pursue higher education and carry out research in the field 2 2 3 2 of Computer Science.
+PEO3: To equip the graduates with the skills required to stay motivated and adapt to the dynamically changing world so as 2 3 2 3 to remain successful in their career.
+PEO4: To train the graduates to communicate effectively, work collaboratively and exhibit high levels of professionalism and 3 3 2 3 ethical responsibility.